rot1024/honyo/README.md

 To use the translation features, you need to configure API keys for your preferred AI provider:

 1. Click on the system tray icon
-2. Select "API Key Settings..."
+2. Select "Settings..."
-3. Enter your API keys for the providers you want to use:
+3. In the "API Keys" tab, enter your API keys for the providers you want to use:
    - **Anthropic**: Get your key from [console.anthropic.com](https://console.anthropic.com/)
    - **OpenAI**: Get your key from [platform.openai.com](https://platform.openai.com/api-keys)
    - **Google AI**: Get your key from [makersuite.google.com](https://makersuite.google.com/app/apikey)